jtukpah/MichelARMgelo/README.md

     roslaunch control_pkg control_arm.launch mode:=<MODE>
     roslaunch tag_detection_pkg tag_detection.launch

 The `tag_detection_node` will use the camera to determine the position of the canvas relative to the arm's coordinate frame, and will also estimate the end effector's pose via the attached AprilTags; this is important for drawing smooth arcs on the surface of our spherical canvas.
 The `traj_processing_node` will read or generate trajectories, and publish them one step at a time.
 The `control_node` subscribes to these trajectory points, ensures they fit within our constraints, and sends the actual commands to the robot to move.
-Here `<MODE>` is a string that specifies what sorts of trajectories will be sent to the arm to perform.
-It can be one of:
+Here `<MODE>` is an integer that specifies what sorts of trajectories will be sent to the arm to perform.
+Check the contents of `control_pkg/src/traj_processing_node.py` to see what all the possible options are.
- - `file`: execute the trajectory in `control_pkg/trajectories/traj1.csv`.
- - `random`: send a random position within constraints on a loop.
- - `circles`: draw circles of random size in random locations on a loop.
- - `lines`: draw lines at random on a loop.
- - `forward`: forward trajectories published from elsewhere. (not yet implemented)

 Constraints can be edited in `control_pkg/config/constraints.txt`.